What to Do If You Injure Your Back at Work

 10. Consider All Sources – Back Injuries May be Acute or Chronic

 In other words, you can hurt your back from a single incident, or you can hurt your back through repeated activity.
-Even if you hurt your back because of repeated activity, you may still be eligible for paid medical treatment through your employer.
+Even if you hurt your back at work because of repeated activity, you may still be eligible for paid medical treatment through your employer.
 In fact, a chronic injury can take a significant period of time to treat.

 Be sure to follow all of the steps for what to do after a back injury at work even if the injury occurs over a long period of time.
 Your medical care providers can help you link your injuries to your work activities.
 Even if you first feel the pain of your back injury outside of work, there’s a possibility that it may still be a work-related back injury.